AlexMercedCoder/tutorialblog/content/blog/2024/2024-09-Getting-Started-with-rust.md

 ## Conclusion

 Rust offers a unique blend of performance, safety, and expressiveness, making it an attractive option for systems programming and beyond.
-Its key innovations—such as the ownership and borrowing model, the borrow checker, and the absence of a garbage collector—allow developers to write memory-safe code without sacrificing performance.
+Its key innovations: such as the ownership and borrowing model, the borrow checker, and the absence of a garbage collector, allow developers to write memory-safe code without sacrificing performance.

 ### Why Learn Rust?